Skip to main navigation Skip to main content

 Tip

 The Australian National Child Offender Register (ANCOR) is a national register that allows authorised police officers to register, case manage and share information about registered persons.
 Police use this to assist them to uphold child protection legislation in their state or territory.
 The National Child Offender System (NCOS) is a web-based application that allows Australian police to record and share child offender information.
-For further information click here.
+For further information, refer to the Australian Criminal Intelligence Commission website.

 When Child Safety obtains information that an adult in the household has an alleged offence, charge or conviction that presents an unacceptable risk to the child’s safety: